-- people with compromised immune systems (such as people who have cancer)
+- People with compromised immune systems

-- Aboriginal and Torres Strait Islander peoples (as they have higher rates of chronic illness)
+Strait Islander peoples (as they have higher rates of chronic illness) - people with chronic

-- travellers who have recently returned from overseas
+medical conditions - travellers who have

-- those who have been in close contact with someone who has been diagnosed with COVID-19
+close contact with someone who has been diagnosed with COVID-19 - people in group

-- people in detention facilities
+residential settings and - people in detention

 The latest physical/social distancing measures are outlined by the Australian Government Department of Health.